lkloh/lkloh.github.io/_posts/2017-12-20-deploy-freezes-usefulness.md

 there are more dependencies because everyone is deploying stuff at the same time, and people have to rebase on top of each others code - and that takes time because something is going to be a breaking change.

-If the end, less work got done due to the freeze, which did not even help prevent the code from breaking because your users will still be using your app while the freeze is in place.
+In the end, less work got done due to the freeze, which did not even help prevent the code from breaking because your users will still be using your app while the freeze is in place.